-Creedence and her troll underlings have a strict diet and the preparations for this constitute the bulk of their eco-terrorism - rather than just wipe out humanity they long to turn them into superfood-why that's so complicated a process is merely one of the facets to this inexplicably beloved 'best worst movie'.
+Creedence and her troll underlings have a strict diet and the preparations for this constitute the bulk of their eco-terrorism.
+Rather than just wipe out humanity they long to turn them into superfood.
+Why that's so complicated a process is merely one of the facets to this inexplicably beloved 'best worst movie'.
 Caught in a weird ironic limbo wherein they only eat humans but are strict vegans, these trolls have to turn the humans into plants before they can be properly digested, a long process involving getting the humans to eat some bright green food coloring, which causes them to quickly sprout branches and roots.
-And so the plant word has its revenge here, too, considering we feed them to animals and then cook the animals, as well as the vegetable side dish, we deserve it a few times over.
+And so the plant word has its revenge here, too,cand we deserve it a few times over.
 Creedence then is a bit like Magneto in the first X-MEN when he turns Senator Kelly into a mutant so he can see what it's like to be the hunted.
 Creedence turns humans into plants for, partly, the same reason, so they can see what it's like to be treated as an object--harvested, burned, smoked, made into newspapers and/or fried or boiled (like some kind of 'super carrot.')
 While meat may be murder, veganism is anti-human.
 Aren't most apes, after all, plant eaters?
 Think of the sprouts!

 |Keep your eye on the cob, human!|

 Not so fast.
-Creedence brings a phallic corn cob, which she shoves into the mouth of this doltish bro (his lack of response even to this is hilarious) in a way that prefigures the conversion to vegetable and calls the whole issue of phalluses and penetration into turnaround (especially if you read any Faulkner).
+Creedence brings a phallic corn cob in her garter, which she shoves into the mouth of this doltish bro (his lack of response even to this is hilarious) prefiguring his conversion to vegetable and calling the whole issue of phalluses and penetration into turnaround (especially if you read any Faulkner).
 Luckily the corn is not green, if you'll forgive the expression.
 And--especially since the rest of the film is so aesthetically ugly. when Creedence turns hot and displays that stunning thigh (above) you swoon like you're sixteen and frozen in desire mixed with fear, to the point you feel that any word or action on your part will blow it for you --so you keep still, like trying to catch a rabbit, or Jeeter Lester going after a bag of turnips.

-In another great scene, one of the other bros is potted by Creedence and placed in amidst the other foliage in her bookstore lobby.
+In another great scene, one of the other bros is potted by Creedence and placed amidst the other foliage in her bookstore lobby.
 In other words she seems to have made a lot more headway in her eco-terrorism campaign than Poison Ivy, who clearly made a mistake hooking up with the frigid Mr. F. Creedence thinks and acts locally, showing love for her monstrous children and ensnaring one dumbass human at a time, while Freeze is determined to wipe out all life, for no clear reason, a project so abstract it's doomed to failure.

 Like poor Ivy in BATMAN AND ROBIN, Creedence too may lose out to the human species for the nonce, but there's no doubt whose side we're on as viewers.
-Reed's acting varies from subtle to hysterics, wild and tame in alternating words, it hardly factors in our mounting admiration: She's a genius, in her way, lacking perhaps Thurman's training, but less burlesque show hammy and more genuinely insane.
+Though Reed's acting varies from subtle to hysterics, wild and tame in alternating words, it hardly factors in our mounting admiration: She's a genius, in her way, lacking perhaps Thurman's training, but less burlesque show hammy and more genuinely insane.
 She doesn't know how to fake it, so she just becomes it.

-Neither film ends with any kind of peace or happily ever after for our eco-terrorist heroines, but at the same tim each has a final opened-up ending approach gives us hope rather than despair.
+Neither film ends with any kind of peace or happily ever after for our eco-terrorist heroines, as one might expects, but at the same tim each has a final opened-up ending approach gives us hope rather than despair.
 Poison Ivy is locked in a cell with Mr. Freeze, which seems very inappropriate for any jail system, even a co-ed supervillain asylum like Arkham.
 Does Schumacher even know how jailes work?
-But they both are resourceful so we don't doubt they'll get out.
+But they both are resourceful so we don't doubt they'll get out asap.